 Vinyl siding or wood — which is best?
 Both offer their advantages.
 To determine which of the two materials is right for your home, consider cost, long-term performance, installation, maintenance, aesthetics, and other factors.
 Ask your builder or siding contractor which makes the best sense for your new construction or home improvement project.
 Whether you’re looking to increase your home's comfort and energy efficiency or upgrade your property's curb appeal, the place to start is comparing the vinyl siding and composite wood siding options.
 Here's a comparison of these two popular home siding materials:

-The Composite Wood Siding Option
+Composite Wood Siding for Homes

 Composite wood siding for homes consists of small scraps of wood.
 The wood fragments have been compressed, and resins have been used to bond them together.
 The material is chemically treated to resist fungal growth and insect infestation.